 - 1. Turn the engine upside down. - 2.
-Remove the boiler by removing the body mounting screws. - 3.
-Remove the Phillips screws (marked "GREASE") and the gearbox cover screws. - 4.
-Use a grease tube dispenser to put a small amount (approx. 1-2 ml.) of lithium-based grease into the gearbox and axles. - 5.
-Replace the screws and reassemble the boiler.
+Remove the Phillips screws (marked "GREASE"). - 3.
+Use a grease tube dispenser to put a small amount (approx. 1-2 ml.) of lithium-based grease into the gearbox and axles.

 You should also grease the leading and trailing locomotive truck tongues to enhance their ability to slide on the chassis.
 Follow the grease points.